-These include the availability, resilience and security of our core IT systems, people risk, regulatory and legal risk, governance risk and potential for failings in our customer processes.
+These include the availability, resilience and security of our core IT systems (taking account of future DORA requirements), people risk, regulatory and legal risk, governance risk and potential for failings in our customer processes.

 Refer to section C.5 for more detailed information regarding these risks and the way they are managed within SWE.